Kanker district

-Uttar Bastar Kanker District is located in the southern region of the state of Chhattisgarh, India within the latitudes 20.6-20.24 and longitudes 80.48-81.48.
+Uttar Bastar Kanker district is located in the southern region of the state of Chhattisgarh, India within the latitudes 20.6-20.24 and longitudes 80.48-81.48.
 The total area of the district is 6432 square kilometers.
 The population is 748,941.

-The district's headquarters, Kanker town, is situated on the National Highway 30 almost halfway between Chhattisgarh's two major cities - Raipur, the state capital, and Jagdalpur, the headquarters of the neighbouring Bastar district.
+The district's headquarters, Kanker town, is situated on the National Highway 30 almost halfway between Chhattisgarh's two major cities - Raipur, the state capital, and Jagdalpur, the second biggest city and headquarters of the neighbouring Bastar district and Bastar Division.

 History

 The history of Kanker begins in the Stone Age.
 According to the legendary Sanskrit epics of India, the Ramayana and the Mahabharata, there was once a dense forest area named Dandakaranya, in the region where Kanker is located.
 According to myth, Kanker was also a land of monks and sages.
 Many Rishis (monks/sages) such as Kank, Lomesh, Shringi, Angira were said to have lived here.
 The influence of Buddhism on the region started in the sixth century BC.
 The ancient history of Kanker records that it always remained an independent state.